NLeSC/guide/intellectual_property/examples_libraries.md

 (Note that the dependency on the GPLv2+ Python library has now been removed, but for the sake of these examples we will assume it to still be there.)

-xtas' own Python code is licensed by us under the Apache License version 2.0, but since we own the copyright, we can license it any way we like.
+xtas' own Python code is licensed by us under the Apache License version 2.0, but since we own the copyright, we can license it any way we like (although there's a gray area with respect to the GPL, see below).

 In the following examples, we'll simplify most of this away, and look at one or a few dependencies in turn.